Identifying keyword cannibalisation for better SEO – 2019

 URL “A” was performing ok until “B” reared its ugly head.
 Amazon therefore needed to either create a landing page for this term or decide upon one product to feature prominently.

-How do you combat Internal SEO cannibalization?
+How do I avoid product and SEO cannibalization?

 It’s not always easy to work out how to spot cannibalization.
 However, one quick and simple (though not necessarily fool-proof) way to deal with the cannibalization demonstrated above, would be to introduce a landing page and re-jig the product page theming, to ensure all internal links are pointing at the landing page.